She Knew What She Wanted

-She Knew What She Wanted is a 1936 British musical comedy film directed by Thomas Bentley and starring Albert Burdon, Claude Dampier and Googie Withers.
-It was based on the stage musical Funny Face.
+She Knew What She Wanted (also known as Kiss and Make Up) is a 1936 British musical comedy film directed by Thomas Bentley and starring Albert Burdon, Claude Dampier and Googie Withers.
+It was written by Frank Miller and Thomas J. Geraghty based on the 1927 stage musical Funny Face by Fred Thompson and Paul Gerard Smith, and was made as a quota quickie.